graphcore/examples/applications/tensorflow/cnns/inference/README.md

    Install the Poplar SDK following the the instructions in the Getting Started guide for your IPU system.
-Make sure to run the enable.sh script and activate a Python virtualenv with gc_tensorflow installed.
+Make sure to run the enable.sh script and activate a Python virtualenv with tensorflow-1 wheel from the Poplar SDK installed.

    Install additional python packages specified in requirements.txt